jamescherti/minimal-emacs.d/README.md

 His Emacs configuration starts in 0.44 seconds.
 ![](https://raw.githubusercontent.com/jamescherti/minimal-emacs.d/main/.images/emacs-startup.png)

-(He defers loading packages when it is not required to load them on startup using `:defer t`.)
+(He defers loading packages when it is not required to load them on startup using `:defer t`.
+He also uses byte compilation and native compilation)

 ## License